maciejpirog/cpp-effects/README.md

 $ make
 ```

-This will build the library and the examples.
+(On Ubuntu the package is called `libboost-context-dev`.)

 You can check that it works by running an example.
 The following will run the `threads` example - you can see the interleaving of threads in the output:

 ```bash
 $ bin/threads